How PMO Leaders can build on the momentum from the pandemic

 Seamless delivery models

 The pandemic will have highlighted misalignment in your organization like never before.
 Highly siloed organizations have struggled to collaborate, and urgent projects have cut across reporting lines and business structures like never before.
 Now is the time to team up with department leads and champion organizational change that focuses on seamless delivery.
 Work with business analysts and PMO analysts to identify the friction points in your delivery model.
 Then identify ways that they can be removed.
 For PMO leaders who up until now have focused on project management frameworks, this may feel like a radical shift.
 But it is an essential one.
 Now is the time to stop focusing on delivering projects in spite of the business and work with leadership to build an organization that is aligned to accelerate project delivery.
 PMO Leaders operating under the CIO would do well to partner with software architecture teams to understand how teams can be restructured to reduce dependencies and support the future operating model.
-This is an approach that Matthew Skelton and Manuel Pais describe as ‘The Reverse Conway maneuver.’
+This is an approach that Matthew Skelton and Manuel Pais describe in their book Team Topologies as ‘The Reverse Conway maneuver.’
 Now is also a good opportunity to take stock of the different variations of Agile frameworks that exist in your organization and explore how local pockets of success can be replicated in other areas of the business.
 “Don’t get fixated with a single framework,” John advises.”
 Just because your developers are comfortable with Scrum doesn’t mean you shouldn’t be using Kanban to optimize work that flows in different areas of the business whilst drawing on ideas from the major Scaled Agile Frameworks to help align teams into a structure that supports seamless delivery.

 Build the right teams